5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

 Next line in the output shows "Non-authoritative answer".
 This basically means that our DNS server queried an external DNS server to fetch  the IP-Address.
 Below we can see all the IP-Address associated with google.com.
 This is usually the case with large organizations.
 They use multiple servers to serve the request as one server is generally not capable of handling all the requests.

 ### Resource Records and the Zone file
 A Zone file is basically a text file present on the server hosting the domain that contains entries for different resource records.
-Each
+Each line is represented by a different record.
+In some cases these records may exceed one line and hence must be enclosed within a parentheses.
+Each zone file must start with a Start of Authority (SOA) records containing an authoritative nameserver for the domain and a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODg4MTI2MzA0LDQzMjc3MDg5OCw0MDc0OD
+eyJoaXN0b3J5IjpbMTA3NjU1ODEyNSw4ODgxMjYzMDQsNDMyNz
-IxNDgsLTIwODg3NDY2MTJdfQ==
+cwODk4LDQwNzQ4MjE0OCwtMjA4ODc0NjYxMl19
 -->